lisencn11/lisencn11.github.io/_posts/2016-07-14-Leetcode-3-summary.md

 # 题目

-**输入**一个字符串。

-**输出**字符串中没有重复字符的最长子串。

-如：
+Given a string, find the length of the longest substring without repeating characters.

+Examples:

-> Given "abcabcbb", the answer is "abc", which the length is 3.
+Given "abcabcbb", the answer is "abc", which the length is 3.
->

 Given "bbbbb", the answer is "b", with the length of 1.

->Given "pwwkew", the answer is "wke", with the length of 3.
+Given "pwwkew", the answer is "wke", with the length of 3.
 Note that the answer must be a substring, "pwke" is a subsequence and not a substring.

 # 我的算法